 Can We Really Know Anything?

 I have found that through the exploration of many different spiritual paths and philosophical viewpoints, I have been able to answer a lot of the questions that first troubled me when I began to deeply ponder the nature of reality during my time at university.

 It has been a long and difficult journey, but through reading the ideas of deep-thinking people, and more importantly examining the answers to philosophical questions for myself, I have been able to form a worldview that makes sense to me, feels honest and truthful, and gives meaning to my life.

 How Did I Get There?

 Without a doubt my biggest discovery was that God exists.
 As a youngster I was an ardent atheist, and the idea of God seemed very illogical and even frustrating.
-I used to be angered by the seemingly ridiculous faith some people had in an entity that for me was no more real than unicorns.
+I used to be angered by the seemingly ridiculous faith some people had in an entity that to me was no more real than unicorns.

 When I eventually ended up in hospital after a serious breakdown, I felt compelled to ask the staff for a Bible, which would have been a complete surprise to those who knew me, as I had never taken a serious interest in Christianity before.
-But God used the Bible and my time in hospital to awaken me to His presence.
+But God used the Bible and my time in hospital to awaken me to His existence.
 He began to speak to me and show me that He is in control of my life.

 Christianity, for me, was a huge awakening.
 But it didn’t answer all of the questions that I had about the nature of God and reality.
 I discovered that Christians were unable to answer fundamental questions about the nature of God’s being, the free will predicament, the problem of why anything exists at all, the way in which words communicate, why our thoughts arise, and many other questions which are the subject matter of philosophy.